mtiessler/Introduction-to-digital-humanities-VO-notes/Lecture-6-DH-Asseryologie/notes.md

 #### **1. Introduction to Cuneiform and Akkadian**

-* **Cuneiform Script**: An ancient writing system using wedge-shaped impressions made by a stylus on soft clay tablets.
+* **Cuneiform Script**: An ancient writing system using (cuneus = wedge) wedge-shaped impressions made by a stylus on soft clay tablets.
 It was invented by the Sumerians and later adapted for the Akkadian language.
 * **Akkadian Language**: An ancient Semitic language (related to Hebrew and Arabic) spoken in Mesopotamia (Assyria and Babylonia).
 The term covers various regional and chronological dialects.
 * **Standard Babylonian**: A refined, literary form of the language used from the 15th to the 4th century BCE.
 Mastery required a high level of scribal education.